-Scottish Fire & Rescue trainee firefighters - Forth Bridge walk in full BA equipment.
+Scottish Fire & Rescue trainee firefighters

-Thank you for your continual support and for choosing once again to raise funds for the SBCC.
+The charity wishes to thank SCFC for their continual support and for choosing once again to raise funds for the SBCC, the £1,048, was gratefully received.

 Criterion, St Andrews

 Once again thank you to the staff supporting and the customers for buying the raffle tickets for the Christmas Hamper.